arun-var/mushycode.github.io/README.md

-This blog is has been modified from [this repository](https://github.com/dirkfabisch/mediator) Getting Started
+This blog has been modified from [this repository](https://github.com/dirkfabisch/mediator) Getting Started
 ---
 - [Clone this repository](https://github.com/mushycode/mushycode.github.io.git)